-Any student who meets the initial eligibility criteria for gifted education services in one Local Educational Agency (LEA) shall be considered eligible to receive gifted education services in any LEA/receiving school system within the state.
+Any student who meets the initial eligibility criteria for gifted education services in one Local Educational Agency (LEA) shall be considered eligible to receive gifted education services in any LEA/receiving school system within the state of Georgia.
+The receiving school or district should carefully review the student's gifted education records.
+If gifted education records are not available, the transferring district should be contacted to obtain the student's gifted education records before placing the student into the gifted education program.
+The receiving school or district should honor the continuation policy of the transferring school.